e-straight/OAI-Demo/5 PE vs FT vs RAG.md

 ---|---|---
 Prompt Engineering | -Easy to perform as it does not require any additional technical skills. <br> -Can be combined with the two other strategies to maximize performance. | - Requires a lot of trial and error to get the desired results. <br> - Can be very time consuming. <br> -No change to the LLM is occurring so it is still limited to the capabilities of the base model.
 Fine-Tuning | -The LLM becomes specifically customized to the new data it was fine-tuned on. | - Fine-Tuning is very expensive and time consuming. <br> - The model has to be fine-tuned again if new data needs to be added.|
-RAG |- Able to access a large variety of documents. <br>- Creating and searching through a vector index is economical. | - Still need to perform prompt engineering for maximum benefits, <br> -Performance of RAG is dependent on the quality of data and documents in the vector index.
+RAG |- Able to access a large variety of documents. <br>- Creating and searching through a vector index is economical. | - Still need to perform prompt engineering for maximum benefits. <br> -Performance of RAG is dependent on the quality of data and documents in the vector index.
 ## Scenarios:

 * The fashion company ChaosShop is constantly adding new items to their store, but wants customers to be able to use their interactive chatbot that gives up to date suggestions and information about their products.
   - RAG would be a good solution to use in this scenario, as the vector index can be continuously updated, and the LLM can give up to date responses to customers.

 * The consulting firm ERS has a specific financial report that they produce every single month that has a very rigid format that does not change on a month to month basis.
-  * Fine-tuning would be a good solution in this scenario as the form does not change much and it would be worth it for the firm to invest in fine-tuning a model.
+  * Fine-tuning would be a good solution in this scenario as the report does not change much and it would be worth it for the firm to invest in fine-tuning a model.

 * Miko is a graphic designer trying to use DALL-E to help her come up with some potential ideas for a social media flyer.
   * Prompt engineering would be a good solution in this scenario to help Miko select a specific idea for her flyer.